-The ideal desk lamp helps you easily see the tasks and projects you’re working on without eyestrain or glare.
-Ideally, the light also works with your overall decor and style.
+The ideal desk lamp helps you see the tasks and projects you’re working on without eyestrain or glare.
+Ideally, the light also works with your overall décor and style.

-You can divide desk lamps into two broad divisions: those that adjust and those that don’t adjust.
-After that, your options for a desk lamp include those that plug into an outlet or those that are battery-powered or use a different source of power.
+You can divide desk lamps into two broad categories: those that adjust and those that don’t.
+After that, your options for a desk lamp include those that plug into an outlet or those that are battery-powered, or use a different source of power.

-Here’s a quick rundown of the most common type of desk lamps out there.
+Here’s a quick rundown of some of the most common type of desk lamps out there.

 1. Swing Arm